Female Fertility

 What is endometriosis?

-Endometriosis is a chronic medical condition characterised by the presence of tissue akin to the uterine lining growing outside the confines of the uterus.
-This condition often causes pain, premenstrual spotting and the potential development of blocked fallopian tubes.
+Endometriosis is a chronic medical condition where there is a presence of tissue of the uterine lining growing outside the confines of the uterus.
+This condition often causes pain, premenstrual spotting may be associated with blocked fallopian tubes.

 Is IVF recommended for endometriosis?

-Endometriosis can lead to pelvic scarring, tubal dysfunction and diminished egg reserve, thereby reducing natural fertility.
-IVF offers an effective solution by achieving fertilisation outside the body away from the affected pelvis and then transferring the resulting embryos into the uterus, thereby therefore bypassing the endometriosis.
-We often recommend IVF if surgery was not successful or it is your preference rather than surgery.
+Endometriosis can lead to pelvic scarring, tubal dysfunction and diminished egg reserve, all of which can reduce natural fertility.
+IVF offers an effective solution by achieving fertilisation outside the body away from the affected pelvis, and then transferring the resulting embryos into the uterus, bypassing the endometriosis.
+We often recommend IVF if surgery wasn’t successful, or if you prefer this rather than surgery.

 Blocked Fallopian Tubes

-It’s possible for blocked fallopian tubes to occur even in a fertile woman when obstructions impede one or both of the tubes connecting the ovaries to the uterus.
-These tubes play a pivotal role in transporting eggs from the ovaries to the uterus and providing a conduit for sperm to fertilise the egg.
+It’s possible for your fallopian tubes to become blocked.
+Blocked tubes can occur after surgery or infection.
+The tubes play a vital role in transporting eggs from the ovaries to the uterus and providing a conduit for sperm to fertilise the egg.

 Pelvic Inflammatory Disease (PID):

-Infections, primarily stemming from sexually transmitted infections (STIs), can incite inflammation and scarring within the fallopian tubes.
+Infections can cause inflammation and scarring within the fallopian tubes.

 Endometriosis: